GiosueSardoInfirri/MonteCarloMarkovChain/README.md

 - 1D is very performing, but has the limit of the dimensions
 - 3D Metropolis has a low acceptance rate: the gaussian for the selection of the new point is very wide, resulting in a small acceptance rate
-- 3D Gibbs returns to the higher acceptance rate found in the 1D case (since it moves in 1D)
+- 3D Gibbs returns to the higher acceptance rate found in the 1D case, since it moves in 1D (file )
 - 3D mvtnorm gives the possibility of having covariance, but at the cost of time speed and acceptance rate (it is done without Gibbs sampling, in order to spare time and computational resources, otherwise they would scale linearly with the number of dimentions)
 - 3D mvtnorm Gibbs, as done in the previous case, increases the acceptance rate at the cost of time